 10.1 Open and Transparent Management of Personal Information

-These practices, procedures and systems are intended to regulate Our internal and external Legal Service operations using administrative, technical and physical controls.
-The legal notices published on Our Website and email communications are examples of Our administrative controls.
-Technical and physical controls are generally not made public for security reasons (security is sometimes achieved through obscurity).
+These practices, procedures and systems are intended to regulate our internal and external Legal Service operations through the use of administrative, technical and physical controls.
+The legal notices published on our Website and email communications from time to time are examples of our administrative controls.
+Technical and physical controls are generally not made public for security reasons.

 10.2 Anonymity and Pseudonymity